PURPOSE AI ALTERNATIVE · MARK MANSON AI MENTOR ALTERNATIVE

 Is heylife really a Purpose AI alternative?

 Yes, but it's a different shape.
-Purpose is built to ask sharp questions in a Mark Manson voice and help you think. heylife is built to act on what you decide.
-If what you wanted from Purpose was a tool that turns "I should" into "it's done," heylife is the apps-like-Purpose answer.
+Purpose is built to ask sharp questions in one voice and help you think. heylife is built around moments of decision and brings a panel of voices that disagree on purpose.
+If what you wanted from Purpose was honest takes from more than one perspective on a real decision, heylife is the apps-like-Purpose answer.

 What does heylife do that Purpose doesn't?

-Can I still get a Mark Manson style mentor in heylife?
+Can I still get a Mark Manson style voice in heylife?

-You can pick whoever you actually look up to as your advisor for each life bucket.
+You can pick whoever you actually look up to as your council for each life bucket.
 If that's Mark Manson for work, great.
-If that's your grandmother for relationships, your favorite athlete for health, and a founder you admire for money, even better. heylife channels their lens into the work it does, instead of locking you into one author's voice.
+If that's your grandmother for relationships, your favorite athlete for health, and a founder you admire for money, even better. heylife channels their lens into the panel that shows up, instead of locking you into one author's voice for every decision.

-Is my data private when the agent acts on it?
+Is my data private when heylife is reading it?

-Access is scoped per integration and revocable any time.
-Every action is reviewable before it goes out, and any agent can be paused in one tap.
-Your bucket memory (the stuff that makes the plan personal) is yours, not training data.
+Access is scoped per integration, revocable any time, and read-only.
+You see what context the panel had on every moment.
+Your bucket memory (the stuff that makes the panel personal) is yours, not training data.
 Details on the privacy page.

 Will heylife forget what I told it like Purpose reviewers report?

 Memory is structured by life bucket, not piled into one chat thread.
-That makes it easier for the agent to keep names, dates, and decisions straight, and easier for you to see exactly what it remembers and edit it.
+That makes it easier to keep names, dates, and decisions straight, and easier for you to see exactly what the panel remembers and edit it.
 We treat memory drift as a bug, not a feature.

 When does heylife launch?